zer0ken/obsidian-mcp/README.md

 - `remove-tags` - Remove tags from a note
 - `rename-tag` - Rename a tag across all notes
 - `manage-tags` - List and organize tags
+- `list-available-vaults` - List all available vaults (helps with multi-vault setups)

 ## Documentation